lemonbob/OpenClassrooms/Project3/README.md

 (In addition the the stated assignment, a custom carousel was designed and coded to emulate a 3d film reel.)

-Find the live site at
+Find the live site at:

 http://boff.polymathicdesign.com